-The system currently supports the DARPA Internet protocols and the Xerox Network Systems(tm) protocols.
-Raw socket interfaces are provided to the IP protocol layer of the DARPA Internet, to the IMP link layer (1822), and to the IDP protocol of Xerox NS.
+The system currently supports only the DARPA Internet protocols fully.
+Raw socket interfaces are provided to IP protocol layer of the DARPA Internet, to the IMP link layer (1822), and to Xerox PUP-1 layer operating on top of 3Mb/s Ethernet interfaces.
 Consult the appropriate manual pages in this section for more information regarding the support for each protocol family.